 Students planning to graduate in December are advised to take the fall honors seminar and the thesis writing seminar the year before graduation.
 It is not possible for students to start, finish, and defend their thesis in one semester.

-Students also must pass an oral defense of their thesis before a three-member faculty committee consisting of their thesis advisor, a member of the Political Science committee on honors, and at least one other professor.
-The defense typically occurs in March or April.
+Students also must pass an oral defense of their thesis before a three-member faculty committee consisting of their thesis advisor, a member of the Political Science committee on honors, and at least one other professor who is rostered outside of political science.
+The defense typically occurs in March or April of the senior year.

-If you have more questions, email Dr. Janet Donavan in the PSCI department.
+If you have more questions, email Dr. Ken Bickers (email@example.com) in the PSCI department.